Hypertension is a common problem. It is normally treated with drugs. Typically these need to be continued for a lifetime. However is this necessary?

 The most well-known diet for hypertension is the DASH diet (Dietary Approaches to Stop Hypertension).
 This diet emphasises healthy foods such as fruit vegetables, nuts, seeds and fish with less red meat, sugar and refined carbohydrates.
 It has been shown a number of studies to lower blood pressure and reduce the risk of heart attacks and stroke.
-It is similar to the Mediterranean diet.
+It is similar to the Mediterranean diet which is also beneficial.

 A good diet for hypertension should be high in potassium (most fruit and vegetables) and magnesium (green leafy vegetables, seeds).
 Organic produce has higher levels of vitamins and minerals.
 Recommended foods include apples, asparagus, aubergine, broccoli, cabbage, cantaloupe, grapefruit, all green leafy vegetables, melons, peas, prunes, raisins, squash and sweet potatoes.
 Garlic has a definite beneficial effect in hypertension as do celery, blueberries, onions and cayenne pepper.

-Hydrogenated fats are particularly harmful.
-These occur whenever fats are heated such as in margarines, fried foods and supermarket vegetable oils.
-They are also in most processed foods.
-Increase essential fats which are found in oily fish (herring, mackerel, sardines, anchovies), seeds (linseed, sunflower seeds, pumpkin seeds), some nuts eg. almonds, and cool-pressed seed oils (eg sunflower oil).
-These must not be heated.
-Cook with olive oil, butter or coconut oil.
+Increase essential fats which are found in oily fish (herring, mackerel, sardines, anchovies), seeds (linseed, sunflower seeds, pumpkin seeds), some nuts eg. almonds, and cool-pressed seed oils eg sunflower oil.
+(Note most seed oils which are not cold–pressed and are harmful as they have been preheated to high temperatures and contain hydrogenated fats and cause insulin resistance.)
+Cook with olive oil, butter, lard or coconut oil.

 The longer the interval between the last food you eat in the evening meal (and this includes alcohol) and breakfast the better.
-After 6 hours without food the body starts burning fat which is beneficial.
+After 6 hours without food the body starts burning fat.
 Ideally make this interval at least 12 hours (optimum 16 hours).
-Making this interval longer has been shown to improve blood pressure.
+Making this interval longer has been shown to lower insulin and improve blood pressure.

 Exercise for 20 minutes three times weekly has been shown to reduce blood pressure.